 Bogota El Dorado International Airport BOG - now a 4-Star Airport - serves the greater area of the City of Bogota, in Colombia, and is South America's third-largest airport in terms of passenger traffic.
 It also has the world's third-largest landing field with 6.9 square km for any type of aircraft.
 Half of the Airport's air traffic is derived from international flights.
 BOG Airport has experienced tremendous and consistent passenger growth and its passenger count has more than doubled in the last decade.

-- In March 16, 2016, El Dorado International received from Skytrax the 'Best Airport in South America' and 'Number 46 among the 100 top worldwide airports' awards.
+- For the secod time, El Dorado International received from Skytrax t'Best Airport in South America' and 'Number 46 among the 100 top worldwide airports' awards.
 Skytrax also gave the Airport four stars according to passenger satisfaction!

-- BOG Airport is 15 km northwest from the city center of Bogota - accessible from downtown Bogota via motorway Avenida El Dorado 26. - With two very long runways and an estimated 26.5 million passengers per annum, Bogota El Dorado International is hub to flag carrier Avianca, Copa Colombia, & Lan Colombia (now part of LATAM), EasyFly & Satena - and is served by numerous international airlines (including U.S.A. carriers American, Delta & United) - offering direct and connecting flights to all points of the globe.
+- BOG Airport is 15 km northwest from the city center of Bogota - accessible from downtown Bogota via motorway Avenida El Dorado 26. - With two very long runways and 31 million passengers in 2016, Bogota El Dorado International is hub to flag carrier Avianca, Copa Colombia, & Lan Colombia (now part of LATAM), EasyFly & Satena - and is served by numerous international airlines (including U.S.A. carriers American, Delta & United) - offering direct and connecting flights to all points of the globe.

 - Opaine S.A. is the official airport operator (tel. + 57 (1) 439 70 70).
 With the opening of the two new terminals El Dorado Airport is now one of the World's leading airports.
 Big way-finding signs inside the terminals are in both Spanish & English.